 For 35 years, Chris Parks has fought for people who have been seriously injured.
 He has won substantial recoveries for clients killed in car and trucking collisions, train wrecks, work accidents, and industrial explosions.
-He has represented workers racked by cancers caused by benzene, and asbestos exposure and in some cases he continued to represent their families after their death.
+He has represented workers racked by cancers caused by benzene and asbestos exposure, and in some cases, he continued to represent their families after their death.
 Chris has represented people from all walks of life- from orphans to astronauts- and is willing to talk to you about your case.
 He can help you evaluate whether you need an attorney and how much your case is worth.
+Get to know Chris in this short video.

 Chris knows what it takes to prepare and win a case at trial.
 His impressive record of success has inspired confidence among his clients and peers and led to numerous referrals from other lawyers, including those he previously opposed.
 He has also received referrals from judges, jurors, doctors, and past clients.